Mindanao Railway: Historical railways

 The best-documented system built by the government was the single-track line of the Davao Penal Colony in Davao del Norte.
 The prison was established in 1932 by the American government.
 It was converted into a facility for American POWs after its occupation by Imperial Japanese Army forces in 1942.
 Davao Penal Colony survivor Raymond C. Heimbuch wrote in his book that the line suffered from poor condition of the rolling stock and lack of maintenance of the tracks.
-There was a sole diesel locomotive and 40 flatcars, having replaced a steam locomotive which its tender survived after the war.
-The locomotive would pair with 5 or 6 flatcars that carry prisoners, sacks of rice, or forestry products.
-The train would take a 45-minute trip per way.
+There were 40 flatcars and a sole diesel locomotive, which replaced a steam locomotive whose tender survived after the war.
+The diesel locomotive would pair with 5 or 6 flatcars that carried prisoners, sacks of rice, or forestry products.
+The train took a 45-minute trip per way.
 According to an interview with POW survivor Hayes Bolitho in 2009, the line is estimated to be 7 km long.
 He also commented that prisoners were forced to push the train in case of rain or when ascending steep grades due to the poor conditions of the tracks.
 A few years after the war, a two-car train welcomed the party of then-president Elpidio Quirino during his visit to the area.

 At the same time, local plantations and lumber mills also built their own systems during the 1920s and the 1930s, typically serving freight trains from the production facilities to a port.
-At Port Lamon, Surigao del Norte, trains carry timber from the jungle and sawmill to the pier.
+At Port Lamon, Surigao del Norte, trains carried timber from the jungle and sawmill to the pier.
 One Class B Shay locomotive was used by the Kolambugan Lumber and Development Company of Lanao del Norte during the 1920s and the 1930s.
 In Malabang, Lanao del Sur, a local company also ran freight trains through the town during the 1930s.
-In Misamis Oriental, the Anakan Lumber Company also operated Heisler locomotives in the town of Gingoog during the 1920s and 1930s.
+In Misamis Oriental, the Anakan Lumber Company operated Heisler locomotives in the town of Gingoog during the 1920s and 1930s.

-These short lines were either destroyed by World War II or dismantled in the case of the Davao Penal Colony line.
-Sometime after President Quirino's visit, the line was dismantled due to its condition.
+These short lines were either destroyed during World War II or dismantled (the Davao Penal Colony line was dismantled due to its condition sometime after President Quirino's visit).
 The metal used was then sold to the Chinese black market due to the high market value of iron there.
 Despite closures of local freight railroads due to the rise of truck traffic, one line was established in the Davao Region by the Tagum Agricultural Development Company (TADECO).
-It started operations in 1950, and had 2 diesel locomotives that hauled abaca and Cavendish banana produce.
+It started operations in 1950 and had two diesel locomotives that hauled abacá and Cavendish banana produce.
 The locomotives were decommissioned and stored in 2010.